duplocloud/terraform-provider-duplocloud/docs/resources/rds_instance.md

 }
 ```

-### Provision an RDS instance using the PostgreSQL engine named dev-db with deletion protection enabled and multi-az enabled in DuploCloud platform.
+### Provision an RDS instance using the PostgreSQL engine named dev-db with deletion protection enabled and multi-az enabled.

 ```terraform
 # Ensure the 'dev' tenant is already created before creating the RDS instance.